aff11001/ari-fischer.github.io/_posts/2023-09-27-sonifying_network_tutorial_3.markdown

 the arpeggiator means that each note from the trajectory file defined the base of a chord that was played as an arpeggio (<https://en.wikipedia.org/wiki/Arpeggio>).

+[Sample Code]{.underline}

+The accompanying code can be found on github: <https://github.com/ari-fischer/kinetics_tutorial/tree/main>

 [References]{.underline}